-4.7.5 Communication and ECN Agreements
+4.7.104.7.5 Communication and ECN Agreements

-DNP3 communications from a Real-Time Device to the ISO must be encrypted using the SSL/TLS digital certificates issued by the ISO and managed by the Participating Generator;.
+DNP3 communications from a Real-Time Device to the ISO must be encrypted using the.
+There are two ways to provide encryption: 1) SSL/TLS digital certificates issued by the ISO and managed by the Participating Generator; 2) automated encryption provided by Dispersive[TM] CISDN.
 PKI and ECN agreements govern encryption using SSL/TLS over the ECN.
 PKI agreements also apply to connections of a Real-Time Device over the public Internet.
+Participating Generators can also meet the encryption requirements using the Dispersive[TM]

+CISDN communications options described in sections following.
 This BPM requires adherence to the following security agreements (see References).

-- For AT&T-provisioned connections (ECN, ISP, or ANIRA), the Participating Generator must sign the Certificate Practice Statement for Basic Assurance Certification Authority. - For all connections, the Participating Generator must sign the Network Connectivity Security Requirements and Agreement.

-The Participating Generator is required to follow policy described in the Information Security Requirements for the Energy Communication Network (ECN).

-Form submission with the proper filename convention is a precursor to opening communication from the ISO's EMS.
+- For AT&T-provisioned connections (ECN, ISP, or ANIRA), the Participating Generator must sign the Certificate Practice Statement for Basic Assurance Certification Authority. - For all connections, the Participating Generator must sign the Network Connectivity Security Requirements and Agreement. - The Participating Generator is required to follow policy described in the Information Security Requirements for the Energy Communication Network (ECN). - Form submission with the proper filename convention is a precursor to opening communication from the ISO's EMS.
 See New Resource Implementation Contact in References for submission e-mail address.

-4.7.6 Connected Entity Service Guides
+4.7.114.7.6 Connected Entity Service Guides

-For connecting to the ISO EMS, Participating Generators (as Connected Entities) can choose among two options: AT&T, ISP.
+For connecting to the ISO EMS, Participating Generators (as Connected Entities) can choose among three-two options: AT&T, ISP, and Dispersive Technologies option.

-- The ECN connection requires a T1 circuit provisioned by AT&T. - For connecting to the ISO EMS over the public Internet, Participating Generators have two options: - AT&T ANIRA - o ISP - A connection option above is required for connecting a Real-Time Device to the ISO EMS. - Use of ISO-issued digital certificates is required.
-This BPM references service guides for the AT&T option (see References). - AT&T Connected Entity Service Guide - o A direct ECN connection requires an AT&T-provisioned T1 circuit. - The AT&T ANIRA connection uses a Participating Generator's existing Ethernet or cellular IP broadband link, obtained through the local ISP, to connect to the ECN; there is no requirement for a T1 circuit. - Both options require use of an ISO-provisioned SSL/TLS digital certificate to establish an encrypted communication channel over the ECN, which natively has no encryption. - The ANIRA connection is encrypted between the Participating Generator and the ECN but not over the ECN to the ISO EMS; SSL/TLS provides encryption over the ECN. - The T1 connection is encrypted between the Participating Generator and the ISO EMS over the ECN using SSL/TLS. - ISP Connected Entities please refer to their service guide
+- The ECN connection requires a T1 circuit provisioned by AT&T. - For connecting to the ISO EMS over the public Internet, Participating Generators have three-two_options: - AT&T ANIRA - o ISP - ⊖ DispersiveTM CISDN - A_connection option above is required for connecting a Real-Time Device to the ISO EMS. - Use of ISO-issued digital certificates is required.-except in for the DispersiveTM CISDN option. - This BPM references service guides for both-the_AT&T options- and the DispersiveTM ← CISDN option (see References). - AT&T Connected Entity Service Guide - o A direct ECN connection requires an AT&T-provisioned T1 circuit. - The AT&T ANIRA connection uses a Participating Generator's existing Ethernet or cellular IP broadband link, obtained through the local ISP, to connect to the ECN; there is no requirement for a T1 circuit.